-Russia claims to have Bakhmut but top Ukrainian military leaders say the battle is not over
+Russia claims eastern city of Bakhmut, but Ukrainian military leaders say battle isn’t over

 “The importance of our mission of staying in Bakhmut lies in distracting a significant enemy force,” said Taras Deiak, a commander of a special unit of a volunteer battalion.
 “We are paying a high price for this.”

-The northern and southern flanks regained by Ukraine are located near two highways that lead to Chasiv Yar, a town 10 kilometers (6 miles) from Bakhmut, that serve as key logistics supply routes.
+The northern and southern flanks regained by Ukraine are located near two highways that lead to Chasiv Yar, a town 10 kilometers (6 miles) from Bakhmut, that are key logistics supply routes.
 One is dubbed the “road of life.”

-Ukrainian forces passing this road often came under fire from Russians positioned along nearby strategic heights.
-Armored vehicles and pickup trucks driving toward the city to replenish Ukrainian troops were frequently destroyed.
+Ukrainian forces on this road often came under fire from Russians on nearby strategic heights.
+Armored vehicles and pickup trucks heading toward the city to replenish Ukrainian troops were frequently destroyed.

 With those high plains now under Ukrainian control, its forces have more breathing room.